heroku/heroku-cli-plugin-applink/README.md

 ## `heroku salesforce:authorizations:add:jwt DEVELOPER_NAME`

-store credentials for connecting a Salesforce org to a Heroku app using JWT authorization
+store a user’s credentials for connecting a Salesforce org to a Heroku app using a JWT auth token

 ```
 USAGE